-Born November 23, 1883, Mexican muralist José Clemente Orozco created impressive, realistic paintings.
-A product of the Mexican Revolution, he overcame poverty and eventually traveled to the U.S. and Europe to paint frescos for major institutions.
+Mexican muralist José Clemente Orozco created impressive, realistic paintings.
+A product of the Mexican Revolution, he overcame poverty and eventually traveled to the United States and Europe to paint frescos for major institutions.
 A man of unparalleled vision, as well as striking contradiction, he died of heart failure at age 65.

-The life of José Clemente Orozco is a tale of tragedy, adversity and outstanding achievement.
-Born in Mexico in 1883, he was raised in Zapotlán el Grande, a small city in Mexico’s southwestern region of Jalisco.
+Born in Mexico in 1883, Orozco was raised in Zapotlán el Grande, a small city in Mexico’s southwestern region of Jalisco.
 When he was still a young boy, Orozco’s parents moved to Mexico City in hopes of making a better life for their three children.
 His father, Ireneo, was a businessman, and his mother, Maria Rosa, worked as a homemaker and sometimes sang for extra income.
 Despite his parents’ efforts, they often lived on the edge of poverty.
 The Mexican Revolution was heating up, and being a highly sensitive child, Orozco began noticing the many hardships people around him faced.
 While walking to school, he witnessed the Mexican cartoonist José Guadalupe Posada working in an open shop window.
 Posada’s politically engaged paintings not only intrigued Orozco, but they also awakened his first understanding of art as a powerful expression of political revolt.

 Orozco married Margarita Valladares in 1923, and they had three children.
 In 1927, after years of working as an underappreciated artist in Mexico, Orozco left his family and moved to the United States.
 He spent a total of 10 years in America, during which time he witnessed the financial crash of 1929.
 His first mural in the United States was created for Pomona College in Claremont, California.
 He also devised massive works for the New School for Social Research, Dartmouth College and the Museum of Modern Art.
 One of his most famous murals is The Epic of American Civilization, housed in Dartmouth College in New Hampshire.
 It took two years to complete, is composed of 24 panels and is nearly 3,200 square feet.